amnn/typed-geomlab-report/report.md

 \item After generalising a type, any non-general type that conditions upon it is decorrelated with respect to it.
 \end{enumerate}

 In the first definition of \texttt{eq}, the type of the second parameter was a subtype of $[\,]$ when the first parameter was $[\,]$ and a subtype of $(:)$ when the first parameter was $(:)$.
 After decorrelation, the second parameter type is constrained to be \textit{empty}.
-We do not treat empty types as errors, but an empty parameter type is suspicious: As there are no terms that inhabit this type, it is impossible to call the function!
+We do not treat empty types as errors, but an empty parameter type is suspicious, and should produce a warning: As there are no terms that inhabit this type, it is impossible to call the function!

 \subsection{Optimisation}